 What Is Cajun Cooking?

 The word Cajun comes from the French Acadians, and describes an ethnic group that consists of descendants of Acadian exiles.
 Families in lower Louisiana can even trace their ancestors as far back as the Seven Years War from 1756 to 1763.
 Acadians came from eastern Canada, and in Louisiana today, Acadian and Cajun both refer to a culture that is set apart from the deported Acadians.
-Today, the area in they settled is known as Acadiana, or Cajun country, in southwest Louisiana.
+Today, the area in which they settled is known as Acadiana, or Cajun country, in southwest Louisiana.

 Cajun cooking is often well-seasoned and from it, we've got the holy trinity of Louisiana cuisine, which is a traditional French mirepoix that uses onion, celery, and bell pepper instead of carrots to create a flavor base.
 Paprika, garlic, thyme, and green onions are also common Cajun ingredients.
 Most often defined as one-pot cooking with country ingredients, like corn, seafood, and wild game, Cajun cuisine like gumbo and crawfish have become embedded in Louisiana's edible history.